nataliecardot/100-days-of-code/r2-log.md

   ```

 * The Chrome extension React Developer Tools (from Facebook) allows you to inspect your component hierarchy along with their respective props and states.
-* _When to use a controlled component:_ If you want form data to update UI in any way besides just updating input field itself, make the form a controlled component--where React is controlling the state of the input field.
+* _When to use a controlled component:_ If you want form data to update UI in any way besides just updating input field itself, make the form a controlled component---where React is controlling the state of the input field.
 (For example, when you have a search contacts feature [contacts added with form])
 * String.prototype.match(): match() method retrieves the matches when matching a string against a regular expression.
 * Controlled component: a component that renders a form, but the source of truth for that form lives in a component rather than in the DOM.
 Controlled components unique benefit (as compared to uncontrolled components): they allow you to update UI based on form itself, since form state lives inside the component
 * If you're accessing from this.props and/or this.state frequently, you can simplify with [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring).
 For instance instead of using this.state.query you can use const { query } = this.state, and just use query where you reference it.